Wait a second...

 Contact supervisor Study place: Department of Inorganic Technology, FCT, VŠCHT Praha

-Photoelectrodes for pollutant removal and hydrogen generation from water using solar light
+Photoelectrochemical removal of pollutants and hydrogen generation from water using solar light

 Granting Departments: Department of Inorganic Technology